 juju set wordpress tuning=single

-To run this WordPress charm under an optimized tuning level execute the
+To run this WordPress charm under an optimized tuning level execute the following:

 juju set wordpress tuning=optimized